chuck21619/TypePublic/README.md

 #Tables
 [EXAMPLES](https://www.figma.com/file/SYqD5LWkzhuOmtJCYjvOkMTz/Type?node-id=2665%3A0)

-Writing and reading tables sucks in markdown, this is the only attribute where the raw text is a worse substitute for any rendered solution.
-In Type, Tables will be rendered, making them easier to edit, and read.
-Dropbox paper & Apple Notes have good implementations that we should steal.
+Tables are rendered in the workspace to make them easier to edit and read.

+**Move Handles**

+Click and drag entire rows/columns to different parts of the table.

+Rows can be moved up and down with keyboard shortcut: *Shift-command-up* and *Shift-Command-Down*.

+clicking on a move handle will select the entire row or column and provide additional options.
+Columns will have **Alignment** options

+**Align** - Move - additional dropdown (add rows/columns or delete row/column).

 ## Images
+Image tags have an additional **Alignment** options when they are created and/or selected in the workspace.
+Using the **Promote**/**Demote** Shortcuts or clicking on the alignment icons, the alignment of the image changes in the preview/publish.

-An image link can be represented as the image or as a tag with the image name & alignment options.
-Both options occupy one line.
-Dragging an image to the workspace, or Pasting it automatically generates the proper syntax for an image.
+Dragging an image to the workspace, or Pasting it automatically generates the proper syntax.

 **Alignment Options:**
 - left